geeksforsocialchange/gfsc-v3/content/studio/index.md

 Our speciality is helping to address really difficult and gnarly social problems: where other attempts at introducing digital elements have failed or are not working, where the people involved feel digitally excluded, or where there's a general sense of not knowing what to do.
 We can help!

-Our approach consists of three core elements:
+Our approach consists of four core elements: